 Our mission is to enhance the quality of life of our members and become their preferred financial institution.

 Truliant offers honest, personalized advice to make members’ financial futures brighter.
 We exist to help members achieve their dreams — and we often do it better than the larger, national banks.
 Plus, we offer the latest online and mobile banking technology that lets members manage their money and busy family schedules.

 Truliant Federal Credit Union was chartered as Radio Shops Credit Union in 1952 to serve the employees of Western Electric in the Piedmont region of North Carolina.
-Shortly thereafter, the name changed to North Carolina Works Credit Union ten years later.
-Steady membership growth continued and increased to about 14,000 members and over $27 million in assets by 1970.
+Shortly thereafter, the name changed to North Carolina Works Credit Union.
+The credit union experienced steady growth and reached 14,000 members and over $27 million in assets by 1970.
 NC Works FCU expanded service to Virginia in 1973.
 By 1980, membership exceeded 18,000 with assets of $71 million.
-In 1983 the name changed again, to AT&T Family Federal Credit Union, accompanied by expanded service offerings, like more mortgages, Visa® credit cards and checking accounts.
+In 1983 the name changed again, to AT&T Family Federal Credit Union, accompanied by expanded service offerings, like mortgage products, Visa® credit cards and checking accounts.
 Throughout the decade, the credit union began to augment its growth by adding Select Employee Groups from other companies to share in the benefits of membership – it’s first was Pharr Yarns in McAdenville, N.C.
 New branches were added in Virginia and North Carolina and the credit union began growing its presence in Charlotte over the next few years.